Muhammad-Allyan/Javascript-All-Projects/Javascript Conditional Statement/README.md

-# What i've learn in this task.
+# What i've learn in this task

 * The return statement cannot accessed outside the function which is not allowed in JavaScript.